- Choosing between Budapest, Vienna, or Prague

 Choosing between Budapest, Vienna, or Prague

 All three capitals are within easy reach, each within a few hours of the others.
-Due to its central location, Vienna is not the best starting point for a trip around Central Europe.
+Due to its central location, Wien unternehmen is not the best starting point for a trip around Central Europe.
 Prague is the most well-liked city among tourists from other countries.

 You may easily travel by train between Prague, Vienna, and Budapest because of their proximity to one another.
 It’s possible to save money by using the bus, but be aware that it will add at least an hour to your trip.